dr-JT/psyworkflow/README.md

   <img src="man/figures/repository_type.png" width="50%"/>
 </div>

+Notice that if you choose the **data collection** repository it will download a generic template for *converting "messy" raw data files to "tidy" raw data files*.
+And if you choose the **data analysis** repository it will download generic templates for *creating scored data files from "tidy" raw data files* and to *merge* the Scored data files into one final data file.

 * __# of Sessions__: How many sessions will the study have?
 This will create folders in the `Tasks` directory for each session.
 For instance, if there will be 4 sessions it will create the the folders "Session 1", "Session 2", "Session 3", and "Session 4".
 Obviously this is not needed for a **data analysis** repository.

-* __Scripts__: Notice in the repository image above, how there are script files included.
-Yes, this will automatically create template scripts for you!
-Not just the directory structure.

-    - masterscript.R: This will download

-    - Generic Scripts: This will download generic template scripts that you will find useful for new tasks.
-These scripts are explained in more detail in the next Chapter.
-Notice how if you choose the **data collection** repository it will only download a generic template for *converting "messy" raw data files to "tidy" raw data files*.
-And if you choose the **data analysis** repository it will download generic templates for *creating scored data files from "tidy" raw data files* and to *merge* the Scored data files into one final data file.

-    - Gf, WMC, and Attention Scripts: Because these are tasks that we commonly use you can download scripts for these tasks.
-These should be all good to go and require no modification.
-Unless you decide to use different data cleaning procedures.

 * __Other Directories__: I talked earlier about some other directories you may want to include in a **Data Analysis** repository.
 Well you can automatically add them here.